ARCA-Arweave/grant-proposals/ar-magic.md

 ## Specification:

 - `query()` - Function to query the Arweave GQL endpoint.
-  - Takes in GQL query and optional variables.
+  - Takes in a GQL query and optional variables.
 - `all()` - Function to grab **all** results for a specific GQL query.
   - Parses all pages returned.
-- `paginate()` - Function for infinate loading on sites.
+- `paginate()` - Function for infinite loading on sites.

 Suggestion by [Ros](https://github.com/mcmonkeys1):
 - `post()` - Function that posts an Arweave tx and automatically resends it if failed.